michael-sulyak/crazy-bear/README.md

 # CrazyBear — Home Automation in Telegram

 > [!NOTE]
 > This project is not a general solution.
 This is just an implementation for specific purposes (my purposes 🙂).
+> Some things were implemented quite simply so as not to complicate support.
-I hope the code will be helpful to you.
+> I hope the code will be helpful to you.

 ## Preview

 ![Preview](preview.jpg)

-## TO DO

-- [x] Use the new style for binding commands (`interface.command`).
-- [ ] Remove Arduino and use only ZigBee devices.
-- [x] Fix typings.
-- [ ] Rewrite the interface (use mini apps from Telegram to improve the interface).

 ## Components